rangzgamez/idle-mmo/README.md

 - **Combat**: Characters automatically attack nearby enemies
 - **Skills**: Activate special abilities using MP
 - **Loot**: Collect items dropped by defeated enemies

+## Contributing

+Contributions are welcome!
+Please check out our [contributing guide](./docs/contributing.md) for details on how to contribute to this project.

 ## License